-Sometimes the difference between selling an item for a decent amount and selling an item for 99p (or perhaps not selling it at all) can be all down to the presentation.
+Sometimes the difference between selling an item for a decent amount on eBay and selling an item for 99p (or perhaps not selling it at all) can be all down to the presentation.

 The number of times I’ve been searching for something for me and find myself being put off because a picture is dark, the surroundings are messy and cluttered and the item itself is a crumpled mess – if I wouldn’t consider buying an item presented in this way, why would anyone buy mine?

 I’m not saying you have to go and invest in a new camera, lights and equipment or a photography course just to enhance your listings, but there a few things you can do to make your listing look better – even if you just have a little floor space, the item and your camera phone!

 You might also enjoy…The A-Z Guide of Clothing Brands That Sell Well on Ebay

 Before you think about listing an item, make sure it’s clean and not too creased.

 If it’s been stored away for a while and smells a bit musty you might want to run it through the washing machine (or at least acknowledge the fact in the listing)

 If you can get away with just smoothing out creases by hand – great, but if something is really badly creased you might want to consider giving it an iron or steaming it.

 If you have a mannequin to use – brilliant, or if you can pick one up secondhand cheaply off facebook or gumtree, great!

 Clothing always looks better when you can see what it looks like on.
 How many times have you gone shopping to pick a dress that looks amazing on the hanger, but rubbish on?
 Or vice versa?